Skip to content

 OVERVIEW

-Somatic symptom disorder is a condition in which the physical pain and symptoms a person feels are related to psychological factors.
+Somatic symptom and related disorders is the name for a group of conditions in which the physical pain and symptoms a person feels are related to psychological factors.
+Such pain and symptoms result in excessive thoughts, feelings and behaviors and can interfere with a person’s ability to function and maintain relationships.
 These symptoms can’t be traced to a specific physical cause.
 In people who have somatic symptom disorder, medical test results are either normal or don’t explain the person’s symptoms.

 SYMPTOMS